 Drinking Too Much Alcohol

-When you abuse alcohol, it acts as a toxin, damaging nerves and tissues.
-Over time, alcoholism can make your body run low on B vitamins like B12 and folate.
-Both issues keep your nerves from working the way they should, and you lose feeling in your feet and hands.
-If you stop drinking, it may fix some of the damage, but it can also be permanent.
+Over time, alcohol use can damage your nerves and tissues.
+Heavy drinking can make your body run low on vitamins like B12 and folate.
+Both the damage and the lack of vitamins can keep your nerves from working the way they should.
+That could lead to a loss of feeling in your feet and hands.
+If you stop drinking, it may fix some of the damage.